brynleydavies/brynleydavies.github.io/_pages/team.md

-We are pretty good at; Testing
+We are pretty good at;

 - Bringing people together to experience a great challenge
 - Motivating our customers when the going gets tough